MQuy/webpack-deadcode-plugin/README.md

 #### options.context

-Current working directoy for patterns above.
-If you don't set explicitly, your webpack context will be used.
+Current working directory for patterns above.
+If you don't set it explicitly, your webpack context will be used.

 #### options.failOnHint (default: `false`)